fryslân

 Encyclopedia Entries

-• forthc. g. with K. Bentein.
+• forthc. with K. Bentein.
 Mood and modality in Post-Classical Greek.
 Encyclopedia of Greek Language and Linguistics.
 G. Giannakis, P. Filos, M. Janse, B.D.
 Joseph, and I.Manolessou (eds.), Brill.